ShawnHymel/tinyml-example-anomaly-detection/README.md

 Download this repository.
 Connect an MSA301 accelerometer breakout board to the ESP32 Feather.
 Open the [data_collection/esp32_accel_post/esp32_accel_post.ino](https://github.com/ShawnHymel/tinyml-example-anomaly-detection/blob/master/data_collection/esp32_accel_post/esp32_accel_post.ino) Arduino sketch and change the WiFi SSID, password, and server IP address.
 Upload to your ESP32.
 Place your ESP32 and accelerometer on the system you wish to monitor (e.g. ceiling fan).

 Run [data_collection/http_accel_server.py](https://github.com/ShawnHymel/tinyml-example-anomaly-detection/blob/master/data_collection/http_accel_server.py) on your server computer to collect data.
 Repeat this process for however many normal and anomaly states you wish to collect data from.
-Recommend at least 200 sample files per state.
+I recommend at least 200 sample files per state.

 See the *Collecting Your Own Data* section below for more information on how to use the server script.

 #### Analyze Data

 Open [data_collection/anomaly-detection-feature-analysis](https://github.com/ShawnHymel/tinyml-example-anomaly-detection/blob/master/data_collection/anomaly-detection-feature-analysis.ipynb) in Jupyter Notebook and run it.
 Change the dataset_path to point to wherever you collected your sample files.
 Change the op_lists to be the names of the directories in that dataset path.
-Note that by default, the dataset path is set to datasets/ in this repository, which you are welcome to use (although it might not be indicative of your particular system).
+Note that by default, the dataset path is set to datasets/ in this repository.
+You are welcome to use my collected data (although it might not be indicative of your particular system).

 Carefully look at the various plots to determine which features can be used to best discriminate between normal and anomalous operation.